GeoffCox/sterling-svelte/src/routes/components/menubutton/+page.md

 # MenuButton

-A Button that shows a context menu when clicked.
+A Button that shows a menu when clicked.

 ## Playground